19.52° overcast clouds

-Impact – What difference is the Woodlane curriculum making on pupils?
+Impact – What difference is the Humanities curriculum making on pupils?

-- The vast majority of pupils meet or exceed their expected progress in Humanities (click here for further details).
+- The vast majority of pupils meet or exceed their expected progress in Humanities.

-- The vast majority of pupils meet or exceed their expected outcomes in Humanities (external qualifications) (click here for further details).
+- The vast majority of pupils meet or exceed their expected outcomes in Humanities (external qualifications).

 - The vast majority of pupils leave Woodlane with at least one formally recognised Humanities qualification.
 Many pupils join mainstream colleges/sixth forms at post-16 where they study a range of different qualifications and subjects following excellent progress from their starting points in Humanities.

 - Pupils are well-prepared for the next stage of their education.

 - Analysis of Humanities outcomes and pupil progress indicates that there is little statistical significance between key groups.
 Where any small differences are identified strategies are implemented swiftly.

 - Functional skills and life-skills are embedded in the Humanities curriculum and are personalised for each pupil through Vocational Studies and Humanities lessons.
 These interventions, supported by the SaLT team, improve pupils’ ability to make the step to post-16 provision and improves their understanding of the world of work.

 * Please see annual SEF/SIP for further details.